ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 ### Adjusted accuracy scaling

-A [change](https://github.com/ppy/osu/pull/20963) proposed by [Natelytle](https://osu.ppy.sh/users/17607667) has been made to the way osu!taiko calculates accuracy difficulty, to keep accuracy and difficulty scaling values more in line for the same score as you change the overall difficulty of the map.
+A [change](https://github.com/ppy/osu/pull/20963) proposed by ::Natelytle::{ user-id=17607667 } has been made to the way osu!taiko calculates accuracy difficulty, to keep accuracy and difficulty scaling values more in line for the same score as you change the overall difficulty of the map.

 The current way accuracy scaling works in osu!taiko is very simple.
 It takes the decimal accuracy of the score, raises it to the power of 15, and multiplies the result by a constant determined by the overall difficulty.
 The problem with this is that if you keep the spread of your hit timings (also known as UR) the same, your accuracy does not decrease at a constant rate as you increase the overall difficulty.